-An interesting hodgepodge of useful and clever fruit and vegetable tips to help make work in the kitchen easier and more efficient.
+Useful fruit and vegetable tips that will help make work in the kitchen easier and more efficient.

 Most of the fiery heat in a hot chile peppers (such as jalapeño) is located in the seeds and membrane -- carefully remove them first before chopping and you'll tame the pepper's fire greatly without sacrificing on taste.

 To prevent a serious chemical burn on your hands that will literally last for hours, always use plastic gloves when preparing raw hot chile peppers (which contain capsaicin, the main ingredient in pepper spray).
 This safety tip is especially important when preparing a large quantity...and do keep your hands AWAY from your face, especially no rubbing the eyes or chapped lips!!!

 For the best flavor and crisper texture when using raw onion in foods, soak in a bowl of ice water for 15 minutes and drain thoroughly prior to using in foods such as salads and salsas or as a condiment.

 At the store, purchase produce that is not bruised or damaged.
 If buying fresh cut produce, be sure it is refrigerated or surrounded by ice.

 At home, chill and refrigerate foods.
 After purchase, put produce that needs refrigeration away promptly.
 (Fresh whole produce such as bananas and potatoes do not need refrigeration.)
 Fresh produce should be refrigerated within two hours of peeling or cutting.
 Leftover cut produce should be discarded if left at room temperature for more than two hours.